betrusted-io/xous-book/src/ch10-00-swap-overview.md

 The AAD shall be the ASCII string 'swap'.
 I don't think it's strictly necessary, but might as well have domain separation.

+Thus the swap image has the following layout:
+- `0x0:0xFFF`: unencrypted header containing the version field, partial nonce, mac offset, and the AAD.
+- `0x1000:0x1FFF`: Encrypted XArgs description of the swap blob, padded to a page
+- `0x2000:...`: Successive `IniS` images.

+Note that this format introduces two offsets in the swap data:

+1. Offset from disk start to start of encrypted images, equal to 0x1000.
+2. Offset from encrypted image start to `IniS` start (e.g., space for the XArgs block)

+Note that if the XArgs block overflows its page of space, the loader may not handle this gracefully.
+There is an assert in the image creator to catch this issue.

 ### Boot Setup: Loader

 The loader gets new responsibilities when `swap` is enabled: